-As of the second anniversary of Taylor’s death, legislation known as “Breonna’s Law ” — effectively a ban on no-knock warrants — have increased.
-However, they are still widely used and recently resulted in the police murder of Amir Locke in Minneapolis.
+Since Taylor’s death, legislation known as “Breonna’s Law ” — effectively a ban on no-knock warrants — have increased.
+However, they are still widely used, for example in the police murder of Amir Locke in Minneapolis.
 (Read Breonna Taylor’s Killing Sparked Restrictions on No-Knock Warrants.
 But Experts Say Those Rules Don’t Actually Change Much in TIME.)

 Read the transcript at PBS Newshour.